-- 10. Who will pay for the vaccine?
+- 7. If I decline the vaccine, what "compensating safety measures" will apply to me?
+Currently all employees must comply with state and local health orders and with location-specific policies regarding non-pharmaceutical interventions including personal protective equipment or face coverings, social and physical distancing, frequent hand washing, and regular cleaning and disinfection.
+Additional safety measures may be deemed necessary by local public health, environmental health and safety, occupational health, or infection prevention authorities.
+In that case, an employee who has declined the vaccine will be informed of any additional requirements. - 8.
+How long will this interim policy remain in force?
+The policy will remain effective until it is superseded by a permanent policy or rescinded. - 9.
+Does this policy apply to contractors?
+Volunteers?
+Employees of contractors, independent contractors, and volunteers who work side-by-side with University personnel or trainees, or who have direct contact with patients, will be asked to participate in the program. - 10.
+Who will pay for the vaccine?
 Initial supplies have been paid for by the federal government.
 Vaccines administered by the University as part of the program (e.g., during vaccine clinics or at employee health or occupational health offices) are administered free of charge.
 In addition, all of the University's health plans cover CDC-recommended vaccines administered by an employee's primary care physician or at a local pharmacy. - 11.
 How will enforcement work for failure to participate in the program?
 Efforts will be made to encourage participation by receiving education and either receiving vaccine or declining vaccine.
-Those who, following these efforts, fail to participate entirely, may be placed on upaid leave or subject to discipline consistent with applicable policies, including the APM and PPSM, and applicable collective bargaining agreements. - 12.
+Those who, following these efforts, fail to participate entirely, may be placed on unpaid leave or subject to discipline consistent with applicable policies, including the APM and PPSM, and applicable collective bargaining agreements. - 12.
 How will the University prioritize those receiving vaccine?
-The University expects that, within the first few weeks after the vaccine first becomes available, all personnel and trainees who wish to be vaccinated will be vaccinated.
 Distribution will be staged at a state and local level consistent with federal and state guidelines.